Retirement planning checklist: Managing retirement accounts

 Decide what to keep and what to destroy

-An important item to review on your financial checklist for retirement is what documents can you get rid of.
-While it's smart to keep permanent documents in a fire-proof and water-proof safe or safety deposit box, there are certain items that you can get rid of over time.
-Be sure to shred all discarded retirement account documents first, to keep them out of the hands of identity thieves.
+It’s important to review which documents you need to keep and which you can get rid of.
+While it's smart to keep permanent documents in a fire- and water-proof safe or safety deposit box, there are certain items that you can dispose of over time.
+Be sure to shred all retirement account documents before discarding to keep them out of the hands of identity thieves.
 For those records you keep, make sure you tell your family and other beneficiaries how to access your safe or safety deposit box if they ever need to.

 How long should you keep tax returns and other important financial documents?